likhithgowdahr005-create/RTL-to-SoC/README.md

 # Repository Goal

-This repository serves as a structured record of my RTL and SoC design practice completed during my internship.
-It demonstrates the progression from fundamental Verilog design concepts to complete RTL verification, IP integration, and synthesis using industry-relevant open-source tools.
+This repository serves as a structured record of my RTL and SoC design journey completed during my internship.
+It demonstrates the progression from fundamental Verilog HDL concepts to advanced topics such as **Clock Domain Crossing (CDC), Low-Power RTL Design, Asynchronous FIFO implementation, Hierarchical Design, IP Reuse, Multi-Clock Domain Systems, SoC Integration, and RTL synthesis** using industry-standard open-source EDA tools.

 ---